Associate Vice President, Accounts Payable & Procurement Services

 “My procurement bug started there,” she says of her time at the Housing Authority.
 PHA was good about prioritizing the development of good process, with supplier engagement built in from contracts through purchasing through payment.
 “I learned there that you never want to lay good tech over bad process.
 You start from the beginning with great process and layer your technology and tools over that.”

 Considering Drexel’s $300 million annual spend, Jones notes that there is some work to do with system configurations and best practices around procure to pay systems.
-Drexel uses the procurement system software Smart Source, which is full of features and functions that can be better deployed to support our supplier diversity strategy.
+Drexel uses the procurement system software Smart Source, which is full of features and functions that can be better deployed to support our supplier inclusion strategy.
 She and her team are going to be busy this year getting additional training on Smart Source as they work towards fitting software to best support a transparent and comprehensive supplier engagement process.

 Jones is enthusiastic about joining Drexel.
 “When I work for an entity I’m passionate about it.
 At Drexel we are in a powerful position and our community and city has expectations of us.”
 She takes those expectations seriously and sits on Philadelphia’s Anchor Procurement Initiative, as she did when she was at La Salle University, as one way of supporting this work city-wide.
 The Initiative works across the “eds and meds” and other large institutional buyers to better connect our city’s local suppliers to institutional supply chains.